 It’s just a little much.
 I think there are people who start projects that already have delusions of grandeur and then sometimes, a Wozniak becomes a Jobs type character after making a lot of money.
 Money changes people, and they suddenly feel self-important.
 I think there’s a certain make-believe aspect to it.
 To appear cooler, more sexy, I think a lot of these people like to play the role and be seen as aggressive, business-savvy operators.

 Can it be stopped?
 I don’t see how.
-That said, I’m sure there are still rare gems out there that really are a joy to work for still and truly offer freedom instead of a corporate repackaging of it where all the same buzzwords are used, without any of the actual freedoms.
+That said, I’m sure there are still rare gems out there that really are a joy to work for and truly offer freedom instead of a corporate repackaging of it where all the same buzzwords are used, without any of the actual freedoms.

 Of course, history repeats itself over and over and over.
 At first, innovations like tiny houses, nomadic van life, and startups say “Fuck you and fuck your rules; we’re going to do it our way.”
-But eventually, the monster catching you and eats you and the revolution is now just the new norm, and it too, will need to be rebelled against.
+But eventually, the monster catches you and eats you and the revolution is now just the new norm, and it too, will need to be rebelled against.

 All I can say is that whenever I hire someone, I do my best to get the hell out of their way.
 That’s my idea of win-win.